International Overdose Awareness Day

 August 31st, communities around the world will host a variety of activities in support of International Overdose Awareness Day.
 Inspired by annual community events hosted in Melbourne, Australia, International Overdose Awareness Day was brought to the global stage in 2012 as nations like the United States and Australia were beginning to understand the magnitude of the opioid crisis.
 Since 2012, IOAD has maintained it’s original purpose to raise awareness, reduce stigma of drug-related death and commemorate those who have been lost to drug overdose.

-Find events happening all month long!
-If you are hosting an IOAD event make sure to register your activity at the official Overdose Day website (link below)
+If you are hosting an IOAD event make sure to register your activity at the official Overdose Day website.

 If you’ve already completed the activity, let us know how it went by posting a success story!
-View all activities to see how you can make a difference year round!
+View TN Together activities to see how you can make a difference year round!

 Overdose in Tennessee